BAMeScience/Mistle/README.md

 ### Mistle build

-Build mistle's fragment ion index for spectral matching.
+Build Mistle's fragment ion index from spectral library.

     mistle-build [OPTION...] [optional args]

 ### Mistle search

-Search experimental mass spectra in mistle fragment ion index.
+Search experimental mass spectra in Mistle's fragment ion index.

     mistle-search [OPTION...] [optional args]

 Use *-h* flag to print the help message.
+Refer to the example [README](example/README.md) and directory to see an example usage and to test the program.

 ## Output format

 Peptide spectrum matches (PSMs) are provided in tab separated format.
+First line is a commend tagged by # name the exact command and parameters used to produce the output.

+Next line is the header listing all tracked attributes (tab separated).

+    id	spectrum	charge	hit_rank	match	peptide	isomers	similarity	bias    [...]

-Matched experimental spetra are listed and indexed by their scan name and the rank of the matched library spectrum.
-(Rank R is append with /R to the see: )
+Below, all matched experimental spetra are listed and indexed by their scan name and the rank of the matched library spectrum.
+(Rank R is append with /R to the name).
+See example [output](example/index/example_results_control.csv).

 ## Important for usage on Linux